cre8magic/cre8magic/docs-src/pages/magic-tools/cre8magic-transformer/index.md

 ---
-uid: Cre8magic.MagicTools.TemplateGenerator.Index
+uid: Cre8magic.MagicTools.Transformer.Index
 ---

 <img src="./assets/logo-400.webp" class="float-right" />

-# cre8magic ♾️ Template Generator
+# cre8magic ♾️ Transformer (Template Generator)

-The cre8magic Template Generator will help you convert an existing themes into Oqtane templates.
+The cre8magic Transformer will help you convert an existing themes into Oqtane templates.
+And vice versa, it will also help you convert Oqtane templates into themes.
-These can then be placed inside Oqtane so that users can develop their own themes based on your template.
+Templates can then be placed inside Oqtane so that users can develop their own themes based on your template.

 ## What is an Oqtane Template?